Every Squarespace site and parking page comes with a built-in domain (also known as a Squarespace URL) that looks like this:

 Change your built-in domain

-To edit your built-in domain:
+To edit your site ID and built-in domain:

 - Under Built-In Domain, click the domain.